4 Ways to Finance Your Home Addition or In-Law Suite

 Unlike traditional home equity loans or lines of credit, there are no monthly payments or interest when you use a home equity investment product like Hometap.
 Instead, you offer the equity investment provider a share in the future value of your home in exchange for a lump sum of cash.
 You get the money you need now to finance your in-law suite, without having to deal with a new loan or credit program.

-If building an in-law suite makes sense financially and emotionally for your family, compare your funding options to determine which is best for you.
+If building a home addition makes sense financially and emotionally for your family, compare your funding options to determine which solution is best for you.